JeanCarletta/HeatHack-Sessions/technology-guide/placing-the-sensor.md

 ````

-You will be able to move your sensor unit around your spaces if you have more than one - you just want to collect representative data from each over a range of weather conditions.
+If you have more than one space you want to monitor, you can move your sensor unit around.
+Collect representative data from each.
+You may wish to do this over four seasons even if that is after the programme finishes.